okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 layout: Guides
 ---

-This guide provides a working example of an Okta SAML assertion inline hook.
+This guide provides a useable example of an Okta SAML assertion inline hook.
 It uses the website [Glitch.com](https://glitch.com) to act as an external service to receive and respond to SAML assertion inline hook calls.

 ---

 #### Learning outcomes

 * Understand the Okta SAML assertion inline hook calls and responses.
-* Implement a simple working example of a SAML assertion inline hook with a Glitch.com Node.js external service.
+* Implement a simple functional example of a SAML assertion inline hook with a Glitch.com Node.js external service.
 * Preview and test the SAML assertion inline hook.

 #### What you need